saiqi1999/old-code/README.md

-files are just sample, they are not builded up and won't complie
+codes here are just sample, they are not builded up and won't complie